Mariners continue to load up on high-school players in MLB draft

-The Mariners continued to go against their past tendencies under general manager Jerry Dipoto when it comes to the Major League Baseball draft.
-After take Harry Ford, a high-school catcher out of Kennesaw, Georgia, with their first-round pick on Sunday, they continued the trend taking a pair of high-school players with their second- and third-round picks to start Day 2 of the 2021 draft.
+The Mariners continued to go against their past tendencies under general manager Jerry Dipoto when it comes to the MLB draft.
+After taking Harry Ford, a high-school catcher out of Kennesaw, Georgia, with their first-round selection Sunday, they continued the trend taking a pair of high-school players with their second- and third-round choices to start the second day of the 2021 draft.

-With the No. 48 overall pick, Seattle selected shortstop Edwin Arroyo out of Central Pointe Christian Academy in Kissimmee, Florida.
+With the No. 48 selection, Seattle selected shortstop Edwin Arroyo out of Central Pointe Christian Academy in Kissimmee, Florida.

 Born and raised in Puerto Rico, Arroyo transferred to Central Pointe to play this season.
 He is only 17.

-With the No. 83 pick, Seattle took right-handed pitcher Mike Morales out of East Pennsboro High School in Enola, Pennsylvania.
+With the No. 83 choice, Seattle took right-handed pitcher Mike Morales out of East Pennsboro High School in Enola, Pennsylvania.

-“I do think some people in the game we’re calling our draft room to see if Jerry was still coherent as a joke,” said Scott Hunter, Mariners director of amateur scouting.
-“I think Jerry has always been one of the most aggressive guys in our room over the last three or four years and this year, it actually shaped up we were able to do some aggressive things at the top obviously with Harry and Edwin and then Michael Morales and Jerry was on board.
+“I do think some people in the game we’re calling our draft room to see if Jerry was still coherent as a joke,” said Scott Hunter, the Mariners’ director of amateur scouting.
+“I think Jerry has always been one of the most aggressive guys in our room over the last three or four years and this year, it actually shaped up where we were able to do some aggressive things at the top obviously with Harry and Edwin and then Michael Morales and Jerry was on board.”

-The Mariners can also look to pick up high-school players because of the strength of their farm system, which has been stocked with mostly college draft picks over the past few years.
+The Mariners can look to pick up high-school players because of the strength of their farm system, which has been stocked with mostly college draft choices over the past few years.

 “We had an opportunity to really get aggressive and look bigger picture here and create another wave at the bottom of our organization to kind of push up the rear of those guys that are matriculating to the big leagues as we speak now,” Hunter said.

-The Mariners took college players with their next six picks on Monday.
+The Mariners took college players with their next six selections Monday.
 They had to take a few senior players, who will sign for minimal bonuses, so they can pay Arroyo, who has committed to Florida State, and Morales, who has a commitment to Vanderbilt.

-Since both players have college commitments, the Mariners will probably have to pay over the slot value of the pick to sign them to contracts.
-Hunter is confident they will get them signed.
+Because both players have college commitments, the Mariners probably will have to pay over the slot value to sign them to contracts.
+Hunter said he is confident they will get them signed.

 “We feel really strongly about it,” he said.
-“We wouldn’t have taken if we didn’t think we could sign them.”
+“We wouldn’t have taken them if we didn’t think we could sign them.”

-Edwin Arroyo, SS, Central Pointe Christian Academy (Florida)
+Edwin Arroyo, SS, Central Pointe Christian Academy (Kissimmee, Florida)

 - Age: 17